In the previous two articles of the series, we’ve explored the real impact lockdown had on fitness operator revenues.

 The independently audited whitepaper ‘Aggregation in Fitness’ carried out with Fusion last year revealed two standout things about gym membership that, as a former Head of Membership Sales, really got my attention.

 Firstly, 71% of Hussle customers used a gym they wouldn’t otherwise have visited.
 These customers offer a new revenue stream that operators can access without having to spend any of their own marketing money.
-That cost and risk falls on Hussle.
+That cost and risk fall on Hussle.

 Secondly, 26% of Hussle customers go on to join a gym directly.
 This is an organic area Hussle hasn’t focused on to date.
 However, the math tells us that the indirect revenue generated by converted members is around x4.5 the direct revenue that we pay gym operators.
 We want to professionalise the customer journey from Hussle user to direct gym member.

-Our MAP tool is just the first step towards a fully integrated membership conversion service now being piloted with a number of operators.
-We’ve penciled it in to launch fully in early 2021 and are looking for operators that want to collaborate on this.
+Our MCS tool is just the first step towards a fully integrated membership conversion service now being piloted with a number of operators.
+We’ve penciled it in to launch fully in 2021 and are looking for operators that want to collaborate on this.
 Our scale means we are well placed to reach new customers, identify those that require multi-club access versus those that are better suited to a direct gym membership, and then collaborate with our partners to optimise a seamless flow of new members into their business.”

 Fitness operators just face the challenge of how they can efficiently take advantage of this.
 Diversification is what’s needed.
 Businesses need to open themselves up to new opportunities, dodge the obstacles that are getting in the way, and find new ways to accelerate their growth out of the post-lockdown landscape.
 This is exactly where Hussle can help.